Western Arkansas League: History

 The league was formed at a time when only two cities in Arkansas (Little Rock and Fort Smith) hosted minor league teams.
 Ozark was the final team to commit to playing in the six–team Western Arkansas League.
 The league was scheduled to play 60 games in a split–season format, with the winner of each split–season meeting in the finals to decide the champion.
 League president E.H.
 Nichols published a letter in the newspaper of each host city, asking for good sportsmanship.

 The Western Arkansas League applied to the National Association for Class D level status.
-The request was denied, with the National Association stating the league cities were too small.
+The request was initially denied, with the National Association stating the league cities were too small.
 Team rosters were set at 12 players, including the managers, with payroll capped at $1,000.
+The league eventually played at the Class D level.
+The Arkansas College Athletic Association allowed their college players to play for league teams and remain eligible to play for their college teams.

 The league began play on May 5, 1924, and completed the split–season schedule.
+On August 3, 1924, Walter Jacoway pitched a perfect game for Dardanelle against Atkins.

-The Dardanelle White Sox won the first–half title, winning a playoff against Russellville after a tie.
+The Dardanelle White Sox won the first–half title, winning a playoff against the Russellville Miners after a tie.
 Russellville won the second–half title.
-An August 12, 1924 Atkins win over Russellville was reversed due to an ineligible player, giving the second–half title to Russellville.
-Originally, Russellville, Atkins and Clarksville had ended in a three–way tie for 1st place.
+An August 12, 1924, Atkins' win over Russellville was reversed due to an ineligible player, giving the second–half title to Russellville.
+Originally, Russellville, Atkins and Clarksville had ended in a three–way tie for first place.
 In the Finals, Russellville swept Dardanelle 3 games to 0 to win the championship.

-On August 3, 1924, "Jacoway" pitched a perfect game for Dardanelle against Atkins.
+The Western Arkansas did not return to play in 1925 and never reformed.